zowe/docs-site/docs/user-guide/generate-certificates.md

         - 12.34.56.78
 ```

+**Notes:**
 - Alias names should be all lower cases.
 - The name and lables shown above are the default value in `zowe.yaml`.
 - `dname` for distinguished name is all optional.
 - Domain names and IPs should be added into certificate SAN.
-If the field `san` is not defined, `zwe init` command will use `zowe.externalDomains`.
-The value for `san` filed shown above is an example.
+If the field `san` is not defined, the `zwe init` command will use `zowe.externalDomains`.
+The value for the `san` parameter presented in the example is for demonstration purposes.

-To assist with updating `zowe.yaml` the values to generate a self signed PKCS12 certificate are included in the section beginning with` # >>>> Certificate setup scenario 3`.
+To assist with updating `zowe.yaml`, the values to generate a self signed PKCS12 certificate are included in the section beginning with` # >>>> Certificate setup scenario 3`.
 Other certificate scenarios in the `zowe.yaml` file are commented out.

-### Run the command to generate a JCERACFKS certificate
+### Run a command to generate a JCERACFKS certificate

-The following command output shows generation of a self signed JCERACFKS certificate using the default values.
+The following command output shows the generation of a self signed JCERACFKS certificate using the default values.
 Some detailed output messages have been omitted.

-When the command is run, a customized JCL member name in created the `CUST.JCLLIB` data set.
+When the command is run, a customized JCL member name is created in the `CUST.JCLLIB` data set.
 The PDS name is defined in the `zowe.setup.dataset.jcllib` property.
-In the sample below, the PDS meember `USER.ZWEV2.CUST.JCLLIB(ZW101431)` is created that contains the security manager commands and then submitted as a job ID `ZWEKRING(JOB03054)`.
+In the following example, the PDS meember `USER.ZWEV2.CUST.JCLLIB(ZW101431)` is created that contains the security manager commands, and then submitted as a job ID: `ZWEKRING(JOB03054)`.

+**Example:**
 ```
 #>zwe init certificate -c ./zowe.yaml --update-config
 -------------------------------------------------------------------------------